laurelherting/lmh-headspace/AWS/services.md

 * Many enterprises will put static websites on S3 when they forsee large # requests
   * ie. Movie preview

-* What does a URL look like?
-  * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
-Https://s3-eu-west1.amazonaws.com/acloudguru

 ### S3 Data Consistency Model
-* popular exam q
 1. Read after write consistency for PUTS of new objects
 2. Eventual Consistency for overwrite PUTS and Deletes Can take some time to propagate